Fist and rose: United States

 The Democratic Socialists of America (DSA) use a modified version, on which the clenched fist is replaced with two hands shaking.
 The hands are in white and black lines respectively, and some branches color the skins beige and brown, a reference to race and ethnicity issues and to the civil rights movement.

-The Democratic Socialist Organizing Committee (DSOC), one of the DSA's precursor organization, had used the classic fist and rose.
+The Democratic Socialist Organizing Committee (DSOC), one of the DSA's precursor organizations, had used the classic fist and rose.
 The DSA, as the DSOC before it, was a member of the SI, but left it in 2017.
 Some branches and section of the party use altered versions of the emblem.
 The two hands are redrawn to make a V sign in Los Angeles (DSA-LA), where they previously shook under a palm tree.
 The Queer Socialists Working Group fill the flower, or sometimes just the several parts of the leaves, with the colors of the rainbow flag (LGBT).
 Another derived logo displays the classic rose under three raised fists of different skin colors; it is used by the Palestine Solidarity Working Group.